-Topical tretinoin is a generic form of the acne medication Retin-A. Tretinoin can be purchased online or over-the-counter in cream or gel forms, but not in the same concentration as Retin-A. In the United States, purchasing topical tretinoin in the same concentration as Retin-A requires a prescription.
+Topical tretinoin is a generic form of the acne medication Retin-A. In the United States, purchasing topical tretinoin requires a prescription.
+The only retinoid medication that can be purchased over the counter is adapalene (Differin).

 Typically, topical tretinoin is both a short-term solution and long-term treatment option for clearing up active breakouts.
 It’s used for hard-to-clear acne blemishes on your skin.

 Tretinoin is effective for many people, but it’s not for everyone.
 Keep reading to find out what you should know before trying tretinoin for your acne.

 Tretinoin is a retinoid, meaning it’s a form of vitamin A. Retinoids stimulate cell turnover on your skin.
 Dead skin cells are cleared off your skin more quickly as new skin cells rise to the surface.

 Quicker cell turnover opens your pores, releasing trapped bacteria or irritants that are causing your acne.

 Retinoids like tretinoin also help your skin to regulate its natural oil (sebum) production, which can prevent future breakouts.
 They also have anti-inflammatory properties, which clear up active acne pustules.

 Tretinoin has been studied extensively for its impact on the visible signs of aging.